 - October 2019: AirPods Pro

-The question here is whether Apple will take the plunge and significantly change the design of the standard AirPods.
+The question here is whether Apple will take the plunge and significantly change the design of the AirPods.
 Our sense is that it won't; we've already got an improved design on the AirPods Pro, but Apple won't want to take away the exclusivity that makes those more expensive devices worth the extra money compared to the standard device.

 So we're more likely to see small incremental changes on the baseline model.
 In 2019, there were rumours that Apple would launch a black set of AirPods, so it's feasible that we could see a new colour option.
-It would be nice to get a second colour option, for one thing (Space Grey is most likely, with Product Red a strong second choice), although again this will only happen if Apple does the standard and Pro AirPods at the same time and can therefore offer this for both.
+It would be nice to get a second colour option, for one thing (we feel Space Grey is most likely, with Product Red a strong second choice), although again this will only happen if Apple does the standard and Pro AirPods at the same time and can, therefore, offer this for both.
 It would be strange and slightly annoying for Pro owners if they were missing out on something that was offered with the bog-standard model.

-As for the AirPods Pro, they've had their updated design for only one generation and it's therefore unlikely that this will see major change.
-We're big fans of this design, incidentally, although we have a few reservations about the charging case: it's harder to get the Pros out than was the case with the previous models, and the hinge feels less robust.
-(The hinge sits along the longer edge, because the Pro models are shorter and wider than before.)
+As for the AirPods Pro, they've had their updated design for only one generation and it's therefore unlikely that this will see a major change anytime soon.
+We're big fans of this design, incidentally, although we have a few reservations about the charging case: it's harder to get the Pros out than was the case with the previous models and the hinge feels less robust.
+(The hinge sits along the longer edge because the Pro models are shorter and wider than before).
 Perhaps Apple could tweak the case design in lieu of major changes to the earbuds themselves.

 Let's split this into two sections: the features we expect to drop down from the Pro range to the basic AirPods, and the entirely new (or at least new to Apple) features we expect to appear in the Pro range.